 Mr. Onyango is a social development practitioner who has worked in the child protection and child rights sector for over 15 years now.
 Mr Onyango’s most recent interest and experience is focused on strengthening the role of indigenous community based structures in child protection work.
 His systems strengthening work has included building capacity of formal as well as informal caregivers of children through multi-tiered professional child protection training programs.
 Mr. Onyango is currently the Country Director of TPO Uganda, a national Ugandan non-governmental organization.

 Dr. McCaffery has over 30 years of development experience providing technical leadership, capacity building and system strengthening program assistance in a wide variety of settings.
 While his work is often cross-sectoral in nature, he has had a particular focus on leading and managing health and social service workforce system strengthening programs.
 For the last 15 years he has helped lead and provide technical guidance and oversight for the three major global projects aimed at improving the health and social service workforce in resource poor settings.
 Dr. McCaffery has written numerous guideline documents for implementing promising practices in organizational development, capacity building and system strengthening.
 In 2012, he was the team leader responsible for developing with a broad range of partners (including UNICEF, Save the Children International, World Vision International and Plan International) a key document entitled Strengthening Child Protection Systems in Sub-Saharan Africa: A Working Paper.
 In the HRH strengthening sector, he addressed the critical system strengthening area of taking and sustaining action in a document entitled ‘Overcoming the Hurdle of Implementation: Putting Human Resources for Health Tools into Action’ (Special HRH edition of Rev Peru Med Exp Salud Publica.
 2011; 28(2): 316-22).
 Dr. McCaffery is a founding TRG partner and has played a major role in growing TRG into a well-respected organization development consulting firm.
-He is currently the Chair of the Steering Committee for the Global Social Service Workforce Alliance.
+He previously served as Chair of the Steering Committee for the Global Social Service Workforce Alliance.

 Ms. Maury Mendenhall, MSW, Senior Technical Advisor, Orphans and Vulnerable Children, United States Agency for International Development